Quick Links

 On Thursday 22nd June, Year 4 took their ukuleles to the Victoria Hall in Stoke to perform some of the pieces of music which they have been learning throughout the year.
 They joined lots of other schools in a concert which showcased their musical talents and singing abilities.
 The children behaved impeccably and they thoroughly enjoyed their time performing.

-Beresford Brilliant Brushers
+Brilliant Brushers

 The Keep Stoke Smiling roadshow visited pupils this week.
-Dr Karen Juggins, Consultant Orthodontist at the Royal Stoke spoke to pupils in years 1-4 about the importance of good dental hygiene.
+Dr Karen Juggins, Consultant Orthodontist at the Royal Stoke spoke to pupils in Reception about the importance of good dental hygiene.
 Pupils were taught how to make healthy choices in order to reduce their sugar intake.
 Karen also explained how important it is to brush your teeth twice a day.
 Her assistant, Zara, demonstrated a good tooth brushing technique.
 We pledged that Beresford would be a ‘Fizz Free School’ and nominated pupils in each class to be ‘Smile Stylers’ who will remind their friends how to keep their teeth healthy.
 After the roadshow, all pupils were given a toothbrush and toothpaste to take home.
 For more information on how to keep your teeth healthy, visit https://linktr.ee/KSotS

-As a member of the library, you can access hundreds of eBooks by logging into ‘Borrow Box’ with your library ID (found on your library card).
+We are also visiting Leek Library again this year.
+Don't forget that as a member of the library, you can access hundreds of eBooks by logging into ‘Borrow Box’ with your library ID (found on your library card).

 https://staffordshire.borrowbox.com/